 As a homeschooling parent, you are probably very aware of that lack of drive that can happen after the rush of holidays at the end of the year.
 Molasses isn’t the only thing that runs slowly in January, and this mid-year slump comes to us all, whether we’re homeschooling newbies are veteran educators.

-And it’s not just we who fall prey to the feeling.
-It’s quite obvious that our children experience it too, although they might not be able to verbalize the understanding.
+And it’s not just we homeschooling parents who fall prey to the feeling.
+It’s quite obvious that our homeschooled children experience it too, although they might not be able to verbalize the understanding.
 All they know is, there are no more holidays to look forward to, it gets dark way too soon, and there’s a lot less playtime than there was just a couple of short months ago.

-What Causes the Mid-Year Slump?
+What Causes the Homeschooling Mid-Year Slump?

 There are several things we can do to shake off the funk that comes along with the winter blues, not the least of which is to get mentally prepared for it.
-One of the best ways to do this, I have found, is based in one of my all-time favorite Scriptures:
+One of the best ways to do this, I have found, is based on one of my all-time favorite Scriptures:

 “…for out of the abundance of the heart the mouth speaketh.”
 (Matthew 12:34)

-When you meditate on good things, then good thingsare what you will speak about.
+When you meditate on good things, then good things are what you will speak about.
 It’s what you’ll pour out on your children, and in front of your children.
 It will be the driving factor in all that you say and do and is a wonderful example of the Christian character to them.

 Prepping Our Minds